 where $\varepsilon_1, \varepsilon_2 > 0$ are real numbers that may depend on $A$. \end{lemma} \begin{proof} We first estimate each factor in the product over primes.
 We split the sum at the prime $p$ into two ranges, one for $m \leq \frac{1}{2}\log(2n+1)$ and one for $m > \frac{1}{2}\log(2n+1)$.
 We bound the sum over $m > \frac{1}{2}\log(2n+1)$ as follows:

-For the sum over $m < \frac{1}{2}\log(2n+1)$, we rely on the following result of Afshar and Porritt:\footnote{Note that a result of this type was first proven by Car in~\cite{MR651431}, although the dependence of the error term on the prime $p$ was only made explicit in~\cite{MR3897499}.} \begin{theorem}[ {\cite[Remark~2.11]{MR3897499}}] Let $p$ be a prime, and let $1 \leq m \leq \log (2n+1)$.
+For the sum over $m < \frac{1}{2}\log(2n+1)$, we rely on the following result of Afshar and Porritt:\footnote{Note that a result of this type was first proven by Car in~\cite{MR651431}; the dependence of the error term on the prime $p$ was made explicit in~\cite{MR3897499}.} \begin{theorem}[ {\cite[Remark~2.11]{MR3897499}}] Let $p$ be a prime, and let $1 \leq m \leq \log (2n+1)$.
 Then we have the following uniform estimate:

-where the implied constant in the big-$O$ is absolute (i.e., does not depend on $p$), and where the function $D_p$ is defined as follows.
-Letting $\mc{I} \subset (\mathbb{Z}/p\mathbb{Z})[x]$ denote the set of all monic irreducible polynomials, we have that
+where the implied constant is absolute $($i.e., does not depend on $p${}$)$, and where the function $D_p$ is defined as follows.
+Letting $\mc{I} \subset (\mathbb{Z}/p\mathbb{Z})[x]$ be the set of all monic irreducible polynomials, we have

 \end{theorem} We now turn the very careful estimate in Theorem~\ref{thm-afsharporritt} into a more easily usable form.
 First, notice that for any $x \in (0,1/2) \subset \BR$ and $z \in (0,1)$ we have